qmk/qmk_firmware/docs/flashing.md

 Keyboards produced by Input Club use NXP Kinetis microcontrollers rather than STM32, and come with their own [custom bootloader](https://github.com/kiibohd/controller/tree/master/Bootloader), however the process and protocol is largely the same.

-The `rules.mk` setting for this bootloader is `kiibohd`, but since this bootloader is limited to Input Club boards, it should not be necessary at keymap or user level.
+The `rules.mk` setting for this bootloader is `kiibohd`, but since this bootloader is limited to Input Club boards, it should not be necessary to set at keymap or user level.

 Compatible flashers: